ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 sidebarDepth: 2
 ---

-For Ethereum to work in a decentralized way it needs a distributed network of nodes that can verify blocks and transaction data.
-You need an application, known as a client, on your device to "run" a node.
+Ethereum is a distributed network of computers running software (known as nodes) that can verify blocks and transaction data.
+You need an application, known as a client, on your computer to "run" a node.

 ## Prerequisites {#prerequisites}

-You should understand the concept of a decentralized network before diving deeper and running your own instance of an Ethereum client.
+You should understand the concept of a peer-to-peer network and the [basics of the EVM](/developers/docs/evm/) before diving deeper and running your own instance of an Ethereum client.
 Take a look at our [introduction to Ethereum](/developers/docs/intro-to-ethereum/).

 ## What are nodes and clients? {#what-are-nodes-and-clients}

-"Node" refers to a piece of software known as a client.
+"Node" refers to a running piece of client software.
 A client is an implementation of Ethereum that verifies all transactions in each block, keeping the network secure and the data accurate.

 You can see a real-time view of the Ethereum network by looking at this [map of nodes](https://etherscan.io/nodetracker).

-Many [implementations of Ethereum clients](/developers/docs/nodes-and-clients/#clients) exist in a variety of languages.
-What these client implementations have in common is they all follow a formal specification.
+Many [Ethereum clients](/developers/docs/nodes-and-clients/#clients) exist, in a variety of programming languages such as Go, Rust, JavaScript, Python, .NET and Java.
+What these implementations have in common is they all follow a formal specification (originally the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf)).
 This specification dictates how the Ethereum network and blockchain functions.

 ![Eth1x client](./client-diagram.png)
 Simplified diagram of what Ethereum client features.